MstrZhang/system-design/concepts.md

   - makes the overall processing more efficient as it splits the work across multiple loads
   - helps with horizontal scaling
 - load balancers themselves can be bottlenecks if they aren't configured properly / if they don't have enough resources
-  - a single load balancer is a singple point of failure
+  - a single load balancer is a single point of failure
 - analogy:
   - you can think of the load balancer as a "traffic cop" that handles the requests (like cars in a city) and directs where they can go (like the roads they point to)